Integration questions in separably good characteristics

 It is normalised by $H$. \end{lemma}

 \begin{proof} Let $J_X \subseteq G$ be the subgroup of $N$ generated by the image of $\psi_X$.
 The subgroup $N$ being $\phi$-infinitesimally saturated, the $t$-power map induced by $\phi$ maps any $p$-nilpotent element of $\Lie(Z_{N}(T))$ to $N$.
 Thus $\psi_X$ factorises through $N$.
-Moreover $J_X$ being the image of a reduced $k$-scheme it is reduced, hence smooth (as $k$ is algebraically closed).
+Moreover as $J_X$ is the image of a reduced $k$-scheme it is reduced hence smooth (as $k$ is algebraically closed).
 Thus the inclusion $J_X \subset N_{\red}$ holds true.
-Finally, as $\phi$ is a Springer isomorphism, it is $G$-equivariant.
-This implies that the image of $\psi_X$ commute with any element of $T$.
+Finally, $\phi$ is $G$-equivariant because it is a Springer isomorphism.
+This implies that the image of $\psi_X$ commutes with any element of $T$.
 We just have shown that $J_X \subset Z_{N_{\red}}(T)$.